cn0047/stash/ed/t/performance.md

 [page speed](www.bytecheck.com) [and](www.webpagetest.org)

+Think upfront what will happen with program if run 2 instances simultaneously.

 Resilience - is the ability of a system to adapt or keep working when challenges occur.

 #### High Performance Web Sites: